HackFSU/2016-HackFSU-Console/docs/guidelines.md

 ## General

-* use the project wide app variable to reference resources
+* Use the project wide app variable to reference resources
-* large sections of the site should use their
+* Large sections of the site should use their
-* every model should correspond to a Parse class in the database
+* Every model should correspond to a Parse class in the database
 * Every file shall have a comment block at the top describing what it is for
-* comment frequently
+* Comment frequently
-* try not to exceed ~80 character width
+* Try not to exceed ~80 character width
     - I like to use Sublime's rulers for this:
 ```json
 {